 Reduce your Foreign Exchange Costs Inside Registered Accounts by Washing Trades

 When a brokerage does not allow the holding of foreign currencies in registered accounts, buying and selling stocks which are traded in US dollars can be quite costly, because of the premium charged by the brokerage when the funds are converted to and from Canadian dollars.
-On January 14, 2008, Questrade announced in a press release that it was the first brokerage in Canada to allow registered accounts to hold US dollars.
-Many other brokerages are also now providing this option.
+Many brokerages are now providing the option of having US dollar balances in registered accounts.
 When this option is not provided, washing trades can help save on the currency conversion costs.

 Not all brokerages provide the service of "washing trades", so if you are shopping for a brokerage, this is a good thing to ask about.
 Also ask what the difference (spread) is between their rates for converting your purchases and sales of US$ transactions to Cdn$.
 This will vary depending on the amount of the transaction, but it also varies between brokerages.
 The lower the difference, the less you will lose on US exchange.

 When a person with a Canadian $ account is buying or selling securities which are traded in US$, they should ask the brokerage to wash their trades to reduce their exchange cost.
 When one US security is purchased, and another is sold with the same settlement date, a request can be made to the brokerage to apply the same exchange rate to both trades.

 If no request is made to wash the trades, one trade will be made at